IRS Fresh Start Program

 The Fresh Start program increased the amount that taxpayers can owe before the IRS generally will file a Notice of Federal Tax Lien.
 That amount is now $10,000.
 However, in some cases, the IRS may still file a lien notice on amounts less than $10,000.

-When a taxpayer meets certain requirements and pays off their tax debt, the IRS may now withdraw a filed Notice of Federal Tax Lien.
+When a taxpayer meets certain requirements and pays off their tax liability, the IRS may now withdraw a filed Notice of Federal Tax Lien.
 Taxpayers must request this in writing using Form 12277, Application for Withdrawal.

-Some taxpayers may qualify to have their lien notice withdrawn if they are paying their tax debt through a Direct Debit installment agreement.
+Some taxpayers may qualify to have their lien notice withdrawn if they are paying their tax liability through a Direct Debit installment agreement.
 Taxpayers also need to request this in writing by using Form 12277.

 If a taxpayer defaults on the Direct Debit Installment Agreement, the IRS may file a new Notice of Federal Tax Lien and resume collection actions.